Skip to content ↓

 PARENTS / CARERS

-Rotherham MAST recognises the anxieties and distress felt by parents and carers when their child is experiencing problematic mental health and work closely with staff in schools and other agencies to provide a joined up approach.
+MAST recognises the anxieties and distress felt by parents and carers when their child is experiencing problematic mental health, and works closely with staff in schools and other agencies to provide a joined up approach.
 While the service does not currently provide direct interventions for parents, the team are happy to provide one-off telephone advice sessions.
-These are arranged through pastoral and safeguarding staff in schools.
+These are arranged by pastoral and safeguarding staff in schools.